-FMT_MSA.3.2 The TSF shall allow any subject, provided that the Memory Access Control information is created.
+FMT\MSA.3.2 The TSF shall allow any subject, provided that the Memory Access values when an object or information is created.

-Policy is enforced and the necessary access is therefore allowed5, to specify alternative initial values to override the default values when an object or
+Control Policy is enforced and the necessary access is therefore allowed, to specify alternative initial values to override the default

-The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:
+The TOE shall meet the requirement "Management of security attributes (FMT\MSA.1)" as specified below:

-FMT_MSA.1 Management of security attributes
+FMT\MSA.1 Management of security attributes

-Dependencies: [FDP_ACC.1 Subset access control or
+Dependencies: [FDP\ACC.1 Subset access control or

-FDP_IFC.1 Subset information flow control]
+FDP IFC.1 Subset information flow controll

-FMT SMF.1 Specification of management functions
+FMT\SMF.1 Specification of management functions

-FMT_SMR.1 Security roles
+FMT\SMR.1 Security roles

-FMT MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to the software running on the privilege levels.
+FMT\MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to the software running on the privilege levels.

-The TOE shall meet the requirement "Specification of management functions (FMT_SMF.1)" as specified below:
+The TOE shall meet the requirement "Specification of management functions (FMT\SMF.1)" as specified below: